How to Integrate Applications

 • Copy the template

-• Set the trigger for Gmail as the starting point and the subsequent Trello notification settings
+• Set the Gmail trigger as the starting point and the subsequent Trello notification settings

 • Turn on the trigger